geoyogesh/GeoETL/README.md

 - Carto, Elasticsearch
 - Google Earth Engine

 ...and many more!
-See `geoetl-cli drivers --detailed` for the complete list.
+See `geoetl-cli drivers` for the complete list.

 ## Quick Start